Shved15/python-all-interview-questions/questions.md

 - Recursion is a function call from itself, or through other functions.

-### Like Python with functional programming support
+### How is support for functional programming implemented in Python

 Python partially supports the functional programming paradigm and allows you to write code in a functional style.
 In addition, it contains certain features that are specific to functional languages or first appeared in functional languages (list inclusions, lambda functions, higher-order functions, etc.).